Family Law

 Appeal

-A request to a higher court to review a lower court's decision made at trial.
+An "appeal" is a request to a higher court to review a lower court's decision.

 Appellate Court

-This is a court which hears appeals from decisions made by the trial judge.
-The "Appellate Court" is utilized to review a lower court's decision to determine if the proper decision was made.
-The "Appellate Court" has the power of reversal, revision, or correction of that decision, in whole or in part.
+An "appellate court" is a court which hears appeals from decisions made by the trial judge.
+The appellate court is utilized to review a lower court's decision to determine if the proper decision was made.
+The appellate court has the powers of reversal, revision, or correction of that decision, in whole or in part.

 Appraisal